harvesthq/chosen/contributing.md

 <a name="cake"></a>
 #### Using CoffeeScript and Cake

-First, make sure you have the proper CoffeeScript / Cake set-up in place.
+First, make sure you have the proper CoffeeScript / Cake setup in place.
 We have added a package.json that makes this easy:

 ```
 npm install -d